What healthy eating means when you’re trans and taking hormones

 Beyond nutrition basics

-Real talk: This isn’t the kind of article where you’ll find a handy chart outlining the ideal diet if, say, you’re getting a weekly testosterone injection or taking an estrogen tablet every day.
-Dietary recommendations that address the nuanced needs of the trans community don’t yet exist, says Dr. Linsenmeyer, who also serves as a spokesperson for the Academy of Nutrition and Dietetics.
+Real talk: This isn’t the kind of article where you’ll find a handy chart outlining the ideal diet if, say, you’re getting a weekly testosterone injection or taking an oestrogen tablet every day.
+Dietary recommendations that address the nuanced needs of the trans community don’t yet exist, says Dr. Linsenmeyer.

 What the research says so far

 Back in the day, scientists weren’t exactly pouring time and energy into understanding people of marginalised genders, Dr. Linsenmeyer explains.
-An overdue shift finally got under way in 2016, when the National Institutes of Health recognized transgender people (along with the LGBTQIA+ community as a whole) as an official health disparity population.
+An overdue shift finally got underway in 2016, when the American National Institutes of Health recognised transgender people (along with the LGBTQIA+ community as a whole) as an official health disparity population.
 This designation helps open the door for dedicated research funding aimed at closing gaps in health outcomes.
 “There has been a really dramatic uptick in research in the past five to seven years,” Dr. Linsenmeyer says.
 “Before that, there wasn't very much at all.”
-Even so, a robust body of scientific evidence doesn’t just materialize overnight.
+Even so, a robust body of scientific evidence doesn’t just materialise overnight.

 As with pretty much every medication on the planet, HRT can have unwanted side effects even as it produces health-promoting outcomes, Dr. Linsenemyer says.
 Research to date has yielded some useful insights about the potential intermediate and long-term health impacts of gender-affirming HRT.
 Estradiol, for example, has been associated with reduced muscle mass, lowered resting energy expenditure that may set off weight gain, and elevated triglycerides, aka fats in the blood.
 Spironolactone may raise a person’s risk of developing high potassium levels, particularly in the presence of underlying conditions such as kidney or heart disease.
 Testosterone therapy has been linked to elevations in blood pressure, as well as increased blood levels of harmful LDL cholesterol and decreased levels of beneficial HDL cholesterol.
 These findings are valuable because they help patients and care providers understand which health markers to monitor along the way.
 But the work can’t stop there.